 Executive Director, KIPP Indy Public Schools

 After graduating from the University of Michigan with a bachelor’s degree, Emily joined Teach For America where she taught middle school math in eastern North Carolina.
 After teaching for several years, Emily attended the University of North Carolina at Chapel Hill, where she earned a master’s in social work and public health.
-In 2009, Emily joined KIPP Indy College Prep Middle as the school leader and currently serves as the Executive Director of KIPP Indy Public Schools where she is responsible for leading the network’s growth from one middle school to a K-12 school network education approximately 1,400 students in the Matindale-Brightwood neighborhood as well as leading KIPP Indy Unite Elementary.
+In 2009, Emily joined KIPP Indy College Prep Middle as the school leader and currently serves as the Superintendent of KIPP Indy Public Schools where she is responsible for leading the network’s growth from one middle school to a K-12 school network education approximately 1,400 students in the Matindale-Brightwood neighborhood as well as leading KIPP Indy Unite Elementary.

 School Leader, KIPP Indy College Prep Middle

-Nick currently serves as the school leader at KIPP Indy College Prep Middle where he leads the instructional and cultural vision for the school.
-After graduating from Butler University with a bachelor’s in organizational communication, Nick joined the KIPP Indy team through Teach For America and taught 8th grade math while leading the 8th grade team as the grade-level chair.
+Casey currently serves as the school leader at KIPP Indy College Prep Middle where she leads the instructional and cultural vision for the school.
+After graduating from Purdue University with a bachelor’s in chemisty, Casey began her career at DOW Chemical Company before joining the Indianapolis Teaching Fellows program.
 Prior to stepping into the school leader role, Casey taught literacy at KIPP Indy College Prep Middle for four years and served as the assistant school leader for two years.
-In addition to his bachelor’s degree, Nick holds a master’s degree in teaching from Marian University, and is currently finishing his master’s in public and social policy from the University of Pennsylvania.
+In addition to her bachelor’s degree, Casey holds a master’s degree in teaching from Marian University as well as a master’s in public and social policy from the University of Pennsylvania.